Jonathan Clements | January 4, 2020

 - In 2019, I changed the way the site seeks to cover its costs, which run around $18,000 a year.
 Early on and with far too little thought, I did what so many financial blogging sites do—I signed up for various affiliate marketing relationships with financial firms.
 That meant the site would earn a fee every time a reader opened an account or bought a product from one of these companies.

 But I quickly came to realize the whole thing was unethical, akin to brokers making money by flogging the products that pay them the highest commissions.
 In 2019, I axed all of these marketing arrangements—except the one with Amazon, which I view as pretty innocuous, because it isn’t in the financial services business.
+(Shortly after this article appeared, I also nixed the Amazon relationship, so HumbleDollar now receives no affiliate marketing revenue.)

 Instead, I decided to solicit donations to supplement the modest sum that the site earns from advertising.
 The level of support has been gratifying.
 Over the past eight months, more than 400 readers have contributed to the cost of running the site.
 Those contributions are often accompanied by kind comments—and I value those comments even more than the dollars themselves.

 Follow Jonathan on Twitter and on Facebook.
-His most recent articles include He Can Be Taught, Hits 2017-19, Just Do It and Eyes Forward.
+His most recent articles include He Can Be Taught, Just Do It and Eyes Forward.
 Jonathan’s latest books: From Here to Financial Happiness and How to Think About Money.